MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

   - Provision Azure Key Vault with the soft delete and purge policies enabled to allow retention protection for deleted objects.
   - Use HSM backed Azure Key Vault SKU for application production environments.

-- Deploy a separate Azure Key Vault instance within each regional deployment stamp, providing fault isolation and performance benefits through localization, as well as navigating the scale limits imposed by a single key vault instance.
+- Deploy a separate Azure Key Vault instance within each regional deployment stamp, providing fault isolation and performance benefits through localization, as well as navigating the scale limits imposed by a single Key Vault instance.
   - Use a dedicated Azure Key Vault instance for application global resources.

 - Follow a least privilege model by limiting authorization to permanently delete secrets, keys, and certificates to specialized custom Azure AD roles.

-- Ensure secrets, keys, and certificates stored within key vault are backed up, providing an offline copy in the unlikely event key vault becomes unavailable.
+- Ensure encryption keys, and certificates stored within Key Vault are backed up, providing an offline copy in the unlikely event Key Vault becomes unavailable.

 - Use Key Vault certificates to [manage certificate procurement and signing](/azure/key-vault/certificates/certificate-scenarios#creating-a-certificate-with-a-ca-partnered-with-key-vault).